- FREE Credit Counseling

 Alternatives to Filing Chapter 7 and Chapter 13 Bankruptcy

-Five Alternatives to Filing Bankruptcy and Getting Control of Your Debt
+Alternatives to Filing Bankruptcy and Getting Your Debt Under Control

-So many people have asked me about alternatives to filing bankruptcy that I've decided to publish some of my standard responses.
+We get a lot of questions on our forums about bankruptcy and many are looking for alternatives to filing bankruptcy.
+While there is no easy answer and everyone has a unique situation, we thought we would put together some of best recommendations for getting control of your debt so you can avoid filing for CH 7 or CH 13 bankruptcy.
 Be warned, there is no easy way to get out of debt.
-Some hard choices are in front of you but there are always alternatives to the long-lasting effects of filing Chapter 7 or Chapter 13 bankruptcy.
+Some hard choices are in front of you but there are always alternatives to the long-lasting effects of filing bankruptcy.

-We have put together five basic strategies for getting your debt back under control.
-I've listed them in order of best to worst in terms of the effect they will have on your credit.
+Below are some basic strategies for getting your debt back under control.
+We've listed them in order of best to worst in terms of the effect they will have on your credit.

 Reduce Your Expenses